dspace-group/dsV2Gshark/README.md

     - Mac OS currently not supported

 ## Installation notes
-- The installer can be downloaded from [GitHub Releases](https://github.com/dspace-group/dsV2Gshark/releases/latest)
+- The installer can be downloaded from [GitHub Releases](https://github.com/dspace-group/dsV2Gshark/releases/latest).
+The setup is signed by "dSPACE GmbH".
 - To use the plugin without installer, download the zipped files from [GitHub Releases](https://github.com/dspace-group/dsV2Gshark/releases/latest) and copy its content manually into your Wireshark installation or into your personal plugin directory (Windows: %appdata%/wireshark/, Linux: ~/.local/lib/wireshark/).
 To activate the filter buttons, color filter and I/O Graph in this case, you have to import and activate the dsV2Gshark_profile.zip as Wireshark profile.
 - If Wireshark auto-update is enabled, it is recommended to install the plugin in local install mode without admin privileges.
 - Not compatible with other V2G dissector plugins.
 Please uninstall these plugins before installing dsV2Gshark.